 Allan’s Mission Critical SQL Server Book Ordering Information and FAQ

-Good news!
-My book is finally available for preorder here.
+Mission Critical SQL Server is available for preorder here.
 Below you’ll find all of the information you need about it.
 And if this doesn’t answer your questions, post a comment or contact us.

 1. Why am I publishing the book on my own this time?